labs12-twitter-blocker/labs12-twitter-blocker-DS/gcf_clean_timeline/README.md

             "tweet": {
                 "user_id": 954460588977086465,
                 "user_name": "crawford",
                 "tweet": "@DstarDev Go and boil your bottoms, sons of a silly person.
-I blow my nose at you, so-called Arthur-king, you and all your silly English...you empty headed animal food trough wiper!......
+		I blow my nose at you, so-called Arthur-king, you and all your silly English ...you empty headed animal food trough wiper!......
 		I fart in your general direction! .
-Your mother was a hamster and your father smelt of elderberries! https://t.co/Txb3QaXys3", "tweet_id": "1128448302880632832"
+Your mother was a hamster and your father smelt of elderberries! https://t.co/Txb3QaXys3",
+                "tweet_id": "1128448302880632832"
             },
             "bert_result": {